-Deutsche Bank recognizes that its compensation framework plays a vital role in supporting its strategic objectives.
+Deutsche Bank recognises that its compensation framework plays a vital role in supporting its strategic objectives.
 It enables the bank to attract and retain the individuals required to achieve the bank's objectives.
-The Compensation and Benefits Strategy is aligned to Deutsche Bank's business strategy, risk strategy, and to its corporate values and beliefs as outlined below.
+The Compensation and Benefits Strategy is built on three core pillars that support the bank's global, client-centric business and risk strategy, reinforced by safe and sound compensation practices that operate within the bank's profitability, solvency, and liquidity position.